Tag: treatment

 What are the 3 major issues in physical therapy and exercise?

 The quality of physical therapy is not consistent between clinicians or clinics.
-There are numerous reasons causing the differences: the overall rehab process, the management, how the service is paid, the time available between the clinician and patient, the use of assistants, the number of patients per provider during an hour, the clinical skill set and training of a specific physical therapist.
+There are numerous reasons causing the differences: the overall rehab process, the management, how the client pays for the service (insurance, Medicare, cash, etc.), the time available between the clinician and patient, the use of assistants, the number of patients per provider during an hour, the clinical skill set, and training of a specific physical therapist.
 This is far from an exhaustive list.
 These issues result in a pervasive underperformance in rehab outcomes for clients.
-The 3 major issues in physical therapy and rehab When starting out on a rehab journey, you will not think about these problems.
+The 3 major issues in physical therapy and rehab When starting out on a rehab journey, you will not think about these problems – you just want to feel better.
+But these issues matter and directly impact your outcome.
 The major issues in physical therapy fall into 3 critical areas: Process, Patient-Provider Relationship, and Clinical Skill.
-Together, these drive the difference in experience and outcomes for a patient.
-For example, if one physical therapy clinic does not use assistants, monitors the clinical performance of their
+Together, these drive the difference in experience

 Read More »